 ●What is the accessibility of support systems and recent stressors that may threaten the patient's ability to cope with difficulties and ability to participate in treatment planning?

-Other evaluation — Patients should be assessed for hopelessness and their view of the future, as well as alcohol and substance abuse history, including a history of binge drinking .
-In addition, observe whether the patient is disconnected or disengaged during the clinical interview, or shows a lack of rapport, because these clinical signs are associated with an increased risk of suicide.
+In addition, observe whether the patient is disconnected, disengaged, or shows a lack of rapport during the clinical interview, because these clinical signs are associated with an increased risk of suicide.

-Similarly, the Canadian Task Force on Preventive Health Care found poor evidence to recommend for or against routine evaluation of suicide risk even in individuals at high risk for suicide but recommends screening of high-risk individuals given the high burden of suffering .
+Similarly, the Canadian Task Force on Preventive Health Care found poor evidence to recommend for or against routine evaluation of suicide risk even in individuals at high risk for suicide, but nevertheless recommends screening of high-risk individuals given the high burden of suffering .

 MANAGEMENT — Management of the suicidal individual should include: